The History Place - Hitler Youth

 Allied soldiers then made a practice of forcing captured Hitler Youths and nearby townspeople to view the carnage inside liberated camps up close and also made them bury piles of decomposing, emaciated corpses.
 Germans not living near the camps, especially young people, were later forced to watch Allied documentary films at their local theaters.

 The scope of Nazi mass murders committed throughout Europe soon gave rise to the question of justice.
 The SS itself was declared a criminal organization.
-All over Germany, surviving leaders of Nazi Germany were hunted down.
-The Hitler Youth organization, however, was written off by the Allies as consisting of misguided children and thus, as a group, young members were not targeted for prosecution.
+All over Germany, surviving Nazi leaders were hunted down.
+The Hitler Youth organization, however, was written off by the Allies as consisting of misled young people.
+Therefore, as a group, its members were not targeted for prosecution.

 Schirach on Trial

-On November 20, 1945, the first Nuremberg War Crimes Trial began with four Allied nations (USSR, USA, England, France) charging 22 principal Nazi leaders with crimes against peace, against humanity, and against defenseless civilians.
-Former Hitler Youth leader Baldur von Schirach was among those charged.
+On November 20, 1945, the first Nuremberg War Crimes Trial began with four Allied nations (Soviet Russia, USA, Great Britain, France) charging 22 principal Nazi leaders with crimes against peace, against humanity, and against defenseless civilians.
+Former Hitler Youth Leader Baldur von Schirach was among those charged.

 Evidence included the Allied films of concentration camps showing scenes such as a bulldozer pushing enormous piles of bodies into a mass grave.
 The footage had an extraordinary effect on the accused Nazis, directly confronting them for the first time with the atrocities of Hitler's regime, and also with the realization that they would likely hang for such offenses.